- BA (Hons) Education Studies, specialising in Special Needs

 - Professional Graduate Teaching, specialising in Special Needs

 Kerry graduated from Derby University in 2010, specialising all teaching and learning for individuals with special educational needs.
-She then spent four years working in a variety of roles at Brackensdale Junior School – Enhanced Resource, where over 60% of pupils had a statement of special needs in Autism.
+She then spent four years working in a variety of roles at a Junior School – Enhanced Resource, where over 60% of pupils had a statement of special needs in Autism.
 In 2014 she moved to St Martin’s Secondary School, Derby as the School’s Behaviour Lead and Class Teacher.
 St. Martin’s is an outstanding special school for pupils with moderate to severe learning difficulties.
 During this time Kerry was part of a working party that was put together by the Local Authority, to provide training and support for mainstream school Head Teachers to develop their schools to become more autism friendly.
-In 2015 Kerry progressed into the role of Assistant Head Teacher at Old Hall School in Walsall, a school for pupils with severe and complex needs.
+In 2015 Kerry progressed into the role of Assistant Head Teacher at a special school in Walsall for pupils with severe and complex needs.
 After five months she progressed to Deputy Head Teacher, overseeing and leading on the Student Council and Student Voice, curriculum and curriculum development, data and progression, safeguarding and behaviour.
 She also introduced the School’s Family Hub and the role of Family Liaison officer to support parents and carers outside of the school environment.
 The success of the Family Hub was recognised by the Local Authority and Kerry was asked to lead on the development of Family Hubs in all Walsall Schools.

 Head of Care/Registered Manager

 - Leadership and Management (Residential Childcare) L5